-Garantia's technical provisions applied in capital adequacy calculations include EUR 6,004,729 of expected profits included in future premiums (EPIFP).
-Expected profits included in future premiums refer to the present value of the difference between the forecasted premiums written from the insurance exposure as at 31 December 2016 and the expected claims and operating expenses (excl. acquisition expenses) relating to these premiums, until the end of the insurance term.
+The technical provisions that are based Garantia's capital adequacy calculations include EUR 5.9 million (6.0) in expected profits included in future premiums (EPIFP).
+The expected profits are allocated in full to the insurance type credit and guarantee insurance.
+The expected profits included in future premiums refer to the present value of the difference between the forecast premiums written from the insurance exposure as at 31 December 2017 and the expected claims and operating expenses (excl. insurance acquisition costs) relating to these premiums, until the end of the insurance term.
 The estimate of the expected claims and operating expenses is based on the historical claims ratio excluding acquisition expenses.